Teaching Experience & Philosophy

 Philosophy: My philosophy in teaching embraces the individual child, their ideas, experiences, and interests.
 I teach skills and structure projects, but always design projects so that my students can adapt it and make it their own.
 Thus, even when working off of the same lesson students will come away with completely unique works of art.

-- Private Art Instructor in Ann Arbor (details below, spring sessions begin in April).
+Private Art Instructor in Ann Arbor (details below, Fall sessions begin in September).

 Private or Small Group Classes in Ann Arbor: